Trump seeks border wall, crackdown on unaccompanied minors for 'Dreamer' deal

 It would also expand the list of "inadmissible aliens" to include members of gangs, those who have been convicted of an aggravated felony, and former spouses and children of drug and human traffickers if they receive benefits from such behaviour.

-Trump's Republicans have failed so far to repeal and replace President Barack Obama's Affordable Care Act, known as Obamacare, and a White House plan for tax reform still needs more support.
+Since Trump took office in January, his fellow Republicans have failed to repeal and replace former Democratic President Barack Obama's Affordable Care Act, known as Obamacare, and a White House plan for tax reform needs more support.

+(Reporting by Jeff Mason; Additional reporting by Ginger Gibson; Editing by Peter Cooney)